Office: Old Admin 209

 Derrida and Deconstruction

-Terrence Malick: Film and Philosophy (Continuum Press, 2011)
+Terrence Malick: Film and Philosophy, co-edited with Stuart Kendall (Continuum Press, 2011)

 The conviction that teaching is a dialogical activity, along with a belief in active learning, is the core of my teaching philosophy.
-I rarely lecture in my classes.
-I believe rather in a student-learning approach to teaching, actively engaging students by presenting ideas and concepts in ways that foster discussion and critical thinking.
+Though I do sometimes lecture in my classes, I believe in a student-learning approach to teaching, actively engaging students by presenting ideas and concepts in ways that foster discussion and critical thinking.
 Creative teaching in the humanities often means traversing traditional disciplinary boundaries and encouraging students to make interdisciplinary connections between ideas and to develop and present their own arguments about the subject matter.
 The process of teaching must therefore always remain open ended and flexible, allowing even the most disparate ideas room to be explored and articulated by both teacher and student.

 To be an effective teacher, one has to be passionate and knowledgeable about the subject, but must also possess the ability to present the subject in ways that the student can relate to and understand.
 My role as a teacher in the humanities is to introduce ideas, theories, and cultural artifacts in ways in which students will grasp their importance as part of a shared cultural legacy and enable them to relate this understanding to their own life experience.
 One strategy I use to accomplish this is to have students actively participate in recreating the evolution of an idea or artifact.